 However, not everyone who abuses it takes it for its aphrodisiac properties.
 Some will take it for its ecstasy like stimulant effects or for its ability to deliver powerful sedation.

-The effects of GHB can last for several hours, making it appealing to clubbers, festival-goers and those who attend the rave scene.
+The effects can last for several hours, making it appealing to clubbers, festival-goers and those who attend the rave scene.

-Taking GHB will have a number of effects on your body and on your mind; not all will be enjoyable!
+Taking GHB will have a number of effects on you and on your mind; not all will be enjoyable!

 Because of its effects, it carries a number of risks, many of which are a real threat and could even cause death.